root-project/root/core/doc/v600/index.md

 Cling follows the C++ standard much more strictly than CINT.
-In particular some code that used to run with CINT will either issue new warnings or new compilations error.
+In particular some code that used to run with CINT will either issue new warnings or new compilation errors.
 For example when CINT was parsing Namespace::Symbol it would not only apply the C++ search rules but also search in the outer scopes and for this example could actually return
 ::Symbol instead of (as Cling now does) issuing a compilation error.